tomtomwombat/fastbloom/README.md

 ### How it Works

-For a bloom filter with a bit vector of size 64, the desired number of hashes might be 24.
-This means that given an item, 24 (potentially overlapping) positions in the bit vector are checked or set.
+For a bloom filter with a bit vector of size 64 and desired hashes 24, 24 (potentially overlapping) positions in the bit vector are set or checked for each item on insertion or membership check respectively.

-Many bloom filters will derive 24 positions based on 24 hashes of the item:
+Other bloom filters derive 24 positions based on 24 hashes of the item:
-- `hash0(item) & 64`
+- `hash0(item) % 64`
-- `hash1(item) & 64`
+- `hash1(item) % 64`
 - ...
-- `hash23(item) & 64`
+- `hash23(item) % 64`

-`fastbloom` will derive a hash of the item with ~20 bits set and then add it to the bit vector with a bitwise OR:
+Instead, `fastbloom` derives a hash of the item with ~20 bits set and then adds it to the bit vector with a bitwise OR:
 - `hash0(item) & hash1(item) | hash2(item) & hash3(item)`

 Thats 3 hashes versus 24!

 Note:
 - Given 64 bits, and 24 hashes, a bit has probability ${\frac {63} {64}}^{24}$ to NOT be set, i.e. 0, after 24 hashes.
 The expected number of bits to be set for an item is $64 - (64 * {\frac {63} {64}}^{24}) ~= 20$.
-- A 64 bit `hash0(item)` provides us with roughly 32 set bits with a binomial distribution. `hash0(item) & hash1(item)` gives us ~16 set bits, `hash0(item) | hash1(item)` gives us ~48 set bits.
+- A 64 bit `hash0(item)` provides us with roughly 32 set bits with a binomial distribution. `hash0(item) & hash1(item)` gives us ~16 set bits, `hash0(item) | hash1(item)` gives us ~48 set bits, etc.

 In reality, the bloom filter may have more than 64 bits of storage.
 In that case, many underlying `u64`s in the block are operated on and number of hashes is adjusted to be the number of hashes per `u64` in the block.
-Additionally, some bits may be set in the usual way to account for rounding errors.
+Additionally, some bits may be set in the usual way to account for any rounding errors.

 ## References
 - [Bloom filter - Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter)